 So we know the Gospel thread arrived long ago in Bulgaria.
 Tragically, in this century, it has come close to being unraveled from the Bulgarian tapestry.
 All through the last half of the twentieth century, demonic forces tried hard to yank it out and discard it.

 "See those statues.
 That's Cyril and Methodius," Matt Robertson told a visitor from SNU one day as they rode by a library on a trolley.
 Then he added: "Sadly, no one even knows they were missionaries."

 Cyril and Methodius were two brothers from Greece.
 Born about 800 years after Christ, they became businessmen.
-Sensing God's call, however, they soon abandoned their promising business careers to become missionaries.
+Sensing God's call, however, they abandoned their promising business careers to become missionaries.
 They went first to southern Russia.
-Then, they moved down to Bulgaria where they found people speaking an unwritten language.
+Eventually, they moved south to Bulgaria where they found people speaking an unwritten language.

 These two brothers modified their own Greek alphabet to fit the sounds they heard the Bulgarians using.
 Then, they used this new alphabet to start translating Scripture.
 Their Cyrillic alphabet is still used today in Slavic-speaking countries like Bulgaria and Russia.

 Because Cyril and his brother turned Bulgarian into a written language, their statues stand in front of that Sofia library.
 Bulgaria even has a national holiday honoring Cyril and Methodius.
 However, no one ever says they were Christian missionaries.
 The communists wanted to celebrate the brothers' gift of literacy while ignoring the greater gift the two gave Bulgaria: the written Word of God.